ccmaymay/athena/README.md

 [![Build Status](https://travis-ci.org/cjmay/athena.svg?branch=master)](https://travis-ci.org/cjmay/athena)

-Athena is a library and collection of scripts implementing streaming embeddings with the space-saving algorithm.
+Athena is a library and collection of programs implementing streaming embeddings with the space-saving algorithm.
 Code released for the ["Streaming Word Embeddings with the Space-Saving Algorithm" (arXiv:1704.07463) manuscript](https://arxiv.org/abs/1704.07463) can be found in the
 [arxiv-1704-07463v1 tag](https://github.com/cjmay/athena/tree/arxiv-1704-07463v1).

-Athena comprises a C++ library accessible in Python using Cython.
+Athena comprises a C++ library and a few programs.
-The source code is located in `athena/` with some general-purpose scripts located in `scripts/`.
-More specialized scripts implementing the Twitter experiments from the paper are provided in the `streaming-embeddings/` subdirectory.
-Finally, source code for a few simple C++ programs is included under `athena/` along with the library code.
+The source code is located in `src/`.

 ## Usage

-The athena Python interface must be installed prior to usage.
-To install it, first install the build dependencies Cython and numpy, if you have not done so already, with `pip install cython numpy`.
-Then do `python setup.py install` to build and install athena and runtime dependencies.
+To build the library by itself run `make lib`.

-To build the simple, standalone C++ programs run `make main`.
-The compiled programs will be placed in `build/lib/`.
+To build the programs run `make main`.
+The compiled library and programs will be placed in `build/lib/`.

 ## Testing

-As with the athena library and scripts, the athena tests comprise a C++ component and a Python component.
-Most tests are written in C++.

-The C++ test suite requires Google Test and Google Mock.
+The test suite requires Google Test and Google Mock.
 On Linux or OS X, install cmake (e.g., with `sudo yum install cmake` or `sudo apt-get install cmake`) and then run the following bash shell code to install Google Test and Google Mock: